CDeenen/MaterialServer/README.md

 The app forms a bridge between Foundry and the connected hardware device (Novation Launchpad Mk3 for Material Keys, and a Stream Deck for Material Deck).
 Because Foundry cannot natively support USB devices, this app is required to the modules.<br>

 Get the latest release <a href="https://github.com/CDeenen/MaterialServer/releases">here</a>.<br>
-Please go to the main <a href="https://github.com/CDeenen/MaterialDeck">Material Deck</a> or <a href="https://github.com/CDeenen/MaterialKeys">Material Keys</a> github page for more information on the module.
+Please go to the main <a href="https://github.com/CDeenen/MaterialDeck">Material Deck</a> or <a href="https://github.com/CDeenen/MaterialKeys">Material Keys</a> github page for more information on the modules.

 <b>Note: </b>This app has only been tested on my Windows 10 machine.
 There are Linux and OSX files included, but I don't know if they work.
 I cannot guarantee compatibility.